Judge Market LogoJudgeMarketUS

 Platform maturity.
 Early platforms were clunky and limited.
 Today's platforms offer polished UIs, deep liquidity, mobile apps, and sophisticated order types.
 JudgeMarket, for example, supports full candlestick charts, real-time order books, and detailed figure profiles — all accessible from a browser with no crypto wallet required.

 AI and information abundance.
-In a world flooded with AI-generated content and conflicting narratives, prediction markets offer a signal of genuine conviction.
+In a world flooded with AI-generated content and conflicting narratives, crowd-priced markets offer a signal of genuine conviction.
 You cannot spam a market the way you can spam a social media platform.
 Every position costs something, which filters out noise.

 Getting Started: Your First Steps